MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03-text-analysis.md

     Notice in the *Details* section how the extracted entities come with additional information such as type and confidence scores.
 The confidence score represents the likelihood that the type identified actually belongs to that category.

-### Extract key phrases with Azure AI Language in Azure AI Foundry portal
+### Extract key phrases with Azure Language in Foundry

 *Key phrases* are the most important pieces of information in text.
-Let's use the key phrase extraction capability of Azure AI Language to pull important information from a review.
+Let's use the key phrase extraction capability of Azure Language to pull important information from a review.

 1. In the Language playground, select **Extract information**.
 Then select the **Extract key phrases** tile.